 - 1. Each school is entitled to decide whether or not to admit part-time students. - For a school that decides to admit part-time students, part-time degree-seeking students must be subject to the same admission criteria and curriculum requirements as their full-time counterparts. - 2.
 Part-time non-degree-seeking students need not be required to meet regular admission criteria and will be allowed to take courses on a space-available basis.
 Part-time non-degree-seeking students must meet course prerequisites or have permission of the appropriate department chair.
 Part-time non-degree-seeking students may take up to two courses per semester. - 3.
 Advising for part-time degree-seeking students will be based in the relevant department.
 Part-time degree-seeking students will be assigned a faculty advisor in the same way as full-time students. - 4.
 With regard to registration, to the greatest extent possible, part-time students will be treated the same as full-time students. - 5.
 Part-time students will continue to have a per-credit tuition rate that is competitive with other part-time programs in Fairfield's market. - 6.
-Part-time degree-seeking students may switch to full-time status at any time.

-Consultation with the appropriate dean is required for a full-time student to switch to part-time status. - 7.
+Part-time degree-seeking students may switch to full-time status at any time. - Consultation with the appropriate dean is required for a full-time student to switch to part-time status. - 7.
 Rules (and their financial implications) for movement from full-time to part-time status will be clear at the time of matriculation. - 8.
 Part-time students are required to complete the same core curriculum as full-time students.
+The following applies only to students entering the BLS prior to Fall 2019 and will be removed from the Journal of Record when those students are no longer matriculated.
 The only exception is students in the BLS program who have a modified core as follows: